-Medical Examination At any time during a meeting the Clerk of the Course may require a competitor to undergo a medical examination to determine his fitness to ride.
-The decision of the medical officer is final without right of appeal.
+- Medical Examination At any time during a meeting the Clerk of the Course may require a competitor to undergo a medical examination to determine his fitness to ride.
+The decision of the medical officer is final without right of appeal. - Concussion If a competitor is involved in an incident which results in him being diagnosed by the Medical Officer/Paramedic as suffering from concussion, the rider is not permitted to participate any further in that event.